chrisjensen/diy-portable-air-purifier/README.md

 ## What does it look like?

-Here's the single design in black, and the double.
+Here's the single design in black, and the double in it's raw beauty.

 ![20250109_214003](https://github.com/user-attachments/assets/2523abcd-9853-43ae-82d7-cee907c1b668)